vaibhavrakheja11/Human_Segmentation__In_Realtime_Using_Static_Camera/MM-803 Humansegmentation Code/README.md

    - Note that you can press ctrl+c while training and it will save an *_interrupt.pth file at the current iteration.
    - All weights are saved in the ./weights directory by default with the file name <config>_<epoch>_<iter>.pth.
 Shell
-# Trains using the base config with a batch size of 8 (the default).
-python train.py --config=yolact_base_config
+-Trains using the base config with a batch size of 8 (the default). python train.py --config=yolact_base_config

-# Trains yolact_base_config with a batch_size of 5.
+### Trains yolact_base_config with a batch_size of 5.
 For the 550px models, 1 batch takes up around 1.5 gigs of VRAM, so specify accordingly.
 python train.py --config=yolact_base_config --batch_size=5

-# Resume training yolact_base with a specific weight file and start from the iteration specified in the weight file's name.
+### Resume training yolact_base with a specific weight file and start from the iteration specified in the weight file's name.
 python train.py --config=yolact_base_config --resume=weights/yolact_base_10_32100.pth --start_iter=-1

-# Use the help option to see a description of all available command line arguments
+### Use the help option to see a description of all available command line arguments
 python train.py --help

-# Citation
+## Citation
 If you use YOLACT or this code base in your work, please cite

 @inproceedings{bolya-iccv2019,